abdullah-muhammedd/awesome-ts-design-patterns/2-Observer/Readme.md

 - **Ease of Use**: The `EventEmitter` class simplifies the implementation of the Observer pattern.
 - **Built-In Node.js Integration**: Leverages Node.js's native event system, making the code concise and efficient.

-These examples show how the Observer pattern can be applied in common scenarios within a MERN stack, providing flexibility and modularity in handling dynamic updates.